-- 1 (b) The framework shall include, but not be limited 2 to, all of the following: - 3 (1) Establishing a clear and shared vision for 4 teaching and learning, including all of the following: - 5 a.
-Measuring success to include continually 6 monitoring the vision.
+- (1) Establishing a clear and shared vision for teaching and learning, including all of the following: - a.
+Measuring success to include continually monitoring the vision. - b.

-- b.
 Providing feedback for school-based academic coaches in meeting the vision and support for quality professional learning. - c.
 Implementing a multi-tiered system of supports to improve student achievement. - (2) Establishing norms for participation and collaboration in coaching cycles and professional learning to strengthen teacher practices. - (3) Identifying and supporting evidence-based teaching practices for all content areas. - (4) Developing the ability to identify effective instructional practices in early childhood and elementary classrooms.